 How much money does Venmo make?

 As we’ve seen Venmo is now part of the products offering for PayPal.
-Thus, although we don’t have any sales breakdown, we can assume that Venmo does add value regarding ecosystem and product offering for PayPal.
+Thus, although we don’t have any sales breakdown.

 Even though the P2P transactions might have lower margins for PayPal, they do bring benefits concerning market reach, product offering, and brand recognition.